AmberForrester/Developer-Platform/README.md

 <img src="/devsearch/static/images/DevSearch.png" alt=" ">

-<p align="center">Online platform where Developers from around the world can create a profile, and share their work with others.<br>
+<p align="center">Online platform where Developers from around the world can create a profile, engage with other developers while sharing their projects.<br>
-Built as a full stack Django application with email functionality, messaging, commenting, API development and more!
+Built as a full stack Django application with email functionality, messaging, commenting, API development, the ability to rate projects, and more!
 <br />
 <br />